Tips & Advice

 still have a right to refuse to take them.

-(Hint: Most officers have a difficult time testifying as to the proper
+(Hint: Some officers have a difficult time testifying as to the proper

 method of administering and scoring these tests).